-Ubisoft shares sink after 'Assassin's Creed' delay
+Ubisoft Shares Sink After 'Assassin's Creed' Delay

 "Whilst a cut was widely anticipated (note the shares are already down 30 percent since the launch of Outlaws), the delay to AC Shadows is incrementally disappointing," analysts at Deutsche Bank said in a research note.

-The German brokerage also noted that Ubisoft's announcement came just after US rival Sucker Punch Productions said it would release "Ghost of Yotei" -- the hotly awaited sequel to samurai-themed "Ghost of Tsushima -- next year.
+The German brokerage also noted that Ubisoft's announcement came just after US rival Sucker Punch Productions said it would release "Ghost of Yotei" -- the eagerly awaited sequel to samurai-themed "Ghost of Tsushima" -- next year.

 "Given the less favourable release slot, risks of further delays to address backlash surrounding the title, and new competition in the form of Ghost of Yotei... we lower our unit estimates for AC Shadows from 8 million to 7 million over a 12-month period following release," it said.